maciekChmura/adopt-a-pet/README.md

-project to practice new things in React.
+Project to practice new things in React.